 Principally, and in the interests of international harmonisation, the D-Book references international technical standards.
 Where these are unavailable or not yet stable, the DTG publishes full UK technical requirements in advance of contribution where appropriate of these to the relevant international standards development organisation by the DTG or one of its members.
 Where it is later possible to reference an ETSI or other standard in subsequent editions the specific D-Book section will be simplified.

 As a set of critical implementation guidelines, the D-Book ensures that there is a wide choice of consumer electronics devices available in the market from a range of international manufacturers.

 DTG Testing is an independent industry test facility that allows manufacturers to have prototype products verified for interoperability against the D-Book.
 DTG Testing supports the consumer electronics sector by ensuring device interoperability at the prototype stage.
 It continues this support when receivers are sold by testing new services across receivers in the DTG Zoo; a fully connected and operational receiver collection.

-As the complexity of the platform increases, the importance of interoperability and test and conformance is bigger than ever.
-The success of Freeview and Freeview Play continues and is supported by the reliable products and services on the UK DTT platform.
+As the complexity of the platform increases, the importance of interoperability and conformance against tests is greater than ever.
+Good interoperability underpins the ongoing success of Freeview and Freeview Play.

-Since then, the D-Book has continued to support the developments of products and services with the introduction of Single Frequency Network (SFN) support for the migration of COM 7&8 T2 multiplexes into the 700 MHz band (including changes to the coexistence testing), defining the profile of UHD to be supported in compatible receivers for broadcast and bringing the HbbTV requirements up to date with recent work by the HbbTV Association and DVB.
+The D-Book continues to support the development of products and services, including enhancements to coexistence testing; defining the profile of UHD; supporting compatible receivers for broadcast; and bringing the HbbTV requirements up to date with recent work by the HbbTV Association and DVB.